jucax/college-cs2/README.md

 # college-cs2
-Work and projects of my Computer Science II course at Southwestern University.
+Work and projects of my Computer Science I course at Southwestern University.

+## Content:
+Exercises and projects done during my second semester of my first year, the exercises were given by the professor, but all the solutions were done by me.
+This course was an introduction to Java.

+##  Sections:
+1. Assingments: Solutions to complex problems related to the topics, to reinforce the concepts, created entirely by me.
+2. Skills Labs: Solutions to simple problems related to the topics, to learn the concepts, created with occasional support from the professor.